Rivet¶

 When to use it¶

-- When building sophisticated AI agents that require complex logic and state management.
+- When building sophisticated AI agents that require complex logic, state management, and durable workflows.

 - When you value high-quality visual debugging and inspection tools.